BenRohlfing/Master-s-Project/README.md

 # Master-s-Project

 This is my Master's Project that I completed as a requirement to graduate at SIUE with a Masters Degree in Statistics.
-The project deals with propensity scores and their applications in determining treatment effect and achieving balance among covariates.
+The project deals with propensity scores and their applications in determining treatment effect in observational studies and achieving balance among covariates.

 The Master's Project Paper is the formal report I submitted that outlines the theory behind the project and real-world implementation.